 The resulting photographs and video footage will be used by the New Phytologist Foundation for the purpose of outreach and promoting their activities and may be published on the New Phytologist Foundation’s website and social media channels.

-By registering to attend in person you are consenting to appear in photographs and or video content from the meeting.
+By registering to attend in-person you are consenting to appear in photographs and or video content from the meeting.

-If you do not want to be photographed or filmed, please ensure you have informed the Event and Promotions Manager at least three weeks prior to the start of the Event.
+If you do not want to be photographed or filmed, please ensure you have informed the Event and Promotions Manager at least three weeks prior to the start of the event.

 If you have any concerns, please contact Christine Phillips, Events and Promotions Manager.